nyoom-engineering/oxocarbon/README.md

 Before contributing, its recommended to read through the [style guide](https://github.com/nyoom-engineering/oxocarbon/blob/main/docs/style-guide.md) for information on where and why to apply certain colors and general ideals to keep in mind while working on a port.
 You can then read the [contributing guide](https://github.com/nyoom-engineering/oxocarbon/blob/main/docs/contributing.md) to get started on your port.

-Discussion primarily takes place on the Nyoom Engineering discord server
+Discussion primarily takes place on the Nyoom Engineering discord server: https://discord.gg/M528tDKXRG

 ## Testimonials